 Cost per Click (CPC) = $10 / 1000 / 1% = $1

 Revenue per Click (RPC) = $150 * 20% * 10% + ($12 * 1%) = $3.12

-Finally, you can also calculate your return on investment — the gain or loss generated by your marketing spend and efforts.
+Finally, you can also calculate your ROI — the gain or loss in relation to your marketing spend and efforts.

 Return on Investment (ROI) = $150 / $50 = 300%

-For your future reference, here are the formulas we used above.
-Refer back to this document whenever you’re not sure which formula you need to use.
+⚠️ Bookmark this post to refer back to whenever you’re not sure which formula you need to use.